 This can occur when the principal zone of migration is at depth and the geology present provides only limited vertical pathways which allow the gas to migrate to the surface.
 This may sometimes be confirmed by evidence from the borehole gas quality monitoring which may find widespread very high concentrations of methane and carbon dioxide in an unsaturated zone or bed(s).

 Soil probe testing is quite common as the first stage in projects seeking to introduce landfill gas migration control.

 As landfill gas migration may take place to an extent in the flow of groundwater, it may be necessary to collect groundwater samples from boreholes between the landfill site and the house and to analyse them for dissolved methane.

-If dissolved methane is present, the concentrations need to be considered and a calculation completed based upon the flux of the groundwater to show that the migration of landfill gas, either is, or is not too low to account for the gas concentrations measured in the migration zone.
+If dissolved methane is present, the concentrations need to be considered and a calculation completed based upon the flux of the groundwater.
+This is done to show that the migration of landfill gas, either is, or is not, too low to account for the gas concentrations measured in the migration zone.
 This often needs to be established as an early step towards landfill gas migration control.

 Gas Monitoring in Boreholes